 (3) A proper cardio workout

-If there is one benefit of hot yoga, it’s the cardio workout.
+One key benefit of hot yoga is the cardio workout.
 The heat causes your heart to work that little bit harder, which helps strengthen it and the whole cardiovascular system.

-It is estimated that up to 1000 calories can be burned in a Bikram yoga session – obviously this depends on a variety of factors, including age, fitness, physical shape and how hard you work during the session
+It is estimated that up to 1,000 calories can be burned in a Bikram yoga session.
+This does depend on a variety of factors, including your age, fitness, physical shape and how hard you work during the session.

 (4) Deep breathing